Anil9703/VirtualCricketGame/README.md

 # VirtualCricketGame
-this project is built using c/c++ language
+this project is built using c/c++ language.
+Required skills : c,c++,UI